dojo/cli/readme.md

 e.g.

-`dojo help`
+`dojo build`

-where `help` is the group, and no command is specified, so the default help command is run.
+where `build` is the group, and no command is specified, so the default build command is run.

-This will output generic help information.
+The above will output generic help information.

-`dojo create help`
+`dojo build custombuild`

-where `create` is the group and `help` is the command.
-This will output help for the `create` group.
+where `build` is the group and `custombuild` is an installed command.

-The CLI has the following basic commands:
+The CLI has the following in-built options:

-`dojo help` - provides a list of help as detailed above.
+`dojo -h, --help` - provides a list of help as detailed above.

+The CLI has the following in-built groups:

-`dojo -v` - provides the current version of the CLI
+`dojo version` - provides information on the versions of installed commands and the cli itself.

 ## How do I contribute?